We Help Real People With Real Problems

 There are additional requirements for filing for divorce in Texas regarding residency.
 At least one spouse must have resided in the state for at least six months before filing.
 They are also required to have lived in the county where they are petitioning for at least 90 days prior.

 If you are in the state of Texas and have decided your marriage is just no longer worth saving, you can consider divorce.
-Get in touch with the Eggleston Law Firm to learn about your options for filing and for grounds for divorce.
-You can also have a free initial consultation with an Eggleston Law Firm divorce attorney before you decide what to do.
+Get in touch with The Eggleston Law Firm to learn about your options for filing and for grounds for divorce.
+You can also have a free initial consultation with an The Eggleston Law Firm divorce attorney before you decide what to do.